JNS-GraceCoE/CODTECH-Task-1/README.md

 MENTOR: MUZAMMIL AHMED

 # Overview of the Project
-## Project:EXPLORATORY DATA ANALYSIS (EDA) on Employee Data dataset
+## Project: EXPLORATORY DATA ANALYSIS (EDA) on Employee Data dataset
 ## Objective
 1. To perform EDA using libraries like pandas, numpy, and matplotlib or seaborn.
 2. Explore the data's characteristics, distributions, correlations, and outliers.